knative/docs/install/getting-started-knative-app.md

 To see if your app has been deployed succesfully, you need the host URL and IP address created by Knative.

-1. To find the IP address for your service, enter `kubectl get svc knative-ingressgateway -n istio-system`.
-If your cluster is new, it can take sometime for the service to get asssigned an external IP address.
+Note: If your cluster is new, it can take some time before the service is asssigned an external IP address.

+1. To find the IP address for your service, enter:

    ```shell
     kubectl get svc knative-ingressgateway -n istio-system